 Never get in the seat without a responsible adult present.

 Never start the engine.

 These are just a few good places to start when it comes to keeping your child happy and healthy.

 You have to lead by example, too.
-Don't ask your kid to wear a helmet then cruise around without a helmet yourself.
-They'll pick up on that in a heartbeat.
-Likewise, don't hang your arm out the window and expect your child not to do the same.
-(You shouldn't be doing that anyway!)
+Don’t ask your kid to wear a helmet and then cruise around without a helmet yourself.
+They’ll pick up on that in a heartbeat.
+Likewise, don’t hang your arm out the window and expect your child not to do the same.
+(You shouldn’t be doing that, anyway!)
 Kids are smart, perceptive, and impressionable.
 They will do exactly what you do every time.
 If you follow the guidelines on this page, so will they.

 Riding UTVs makes all of us feel like big kids.
 Maybe that’s why so many kids gravitate towards riding so quickly.
 Their joy is infectious and makes going for a ride that much better.
 Just make sure you remember who the adult is when you have a kid in the cab.
 Keep them safe and keep them happy.
 If you do, you’ll have some of the best rides of your life.